Infineon/mtb-example-psoc4-gpio/README.md

 ## Operation

 1. Connect the Reference pin to logic LOW externally using a jumper wire.
-For PSoC&trade; 4 HVMS kits, connect the reference pin to logic HIGH externally using a jumper wire.
+For PSOC&trade; 4 HVMS kits, connect the reference pin to logic HIGH externally using a jumper wire.

 2. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.